 UNFORGOTTEN, Run to Tahoma VIII, Celebration of Life Ceremony

-The Unforgotten, Run to Tahoma VIII, will be held
+The Unforgotten, Run to Tahoma VIII, was held

 on Saturday, May 27, 2017 of Memorial Day weekend, at 9:45 a.m., at the Outdoor

 This year's Run to Tahoma was featured on KOMO-TV news and may

 all the volunteers and organizations that helped with the event